 CHANGES TO DATA PROTECTION LEGISLATION

-New data protection legislation will come into force on the 25th May 2018 and will replace the current UK Data Protection Act.
+New data protection legislation came into force on 25 May 2018 and replaced the UK Data Protection Act.
 The new General Data Protection Regulation provides a modernised, accountability-based compliance framework for data protection in Europe.
 It is intended to strengthen privacy rights in relation to personal information.

 Further information about the new law can be found on the Information Commissioners website: https://ico.org.uk/for-organisations/data-protection-reform/overview-of-the-gdpr/

 City of Bradford Metropolitan District Council (CBMDC) is registered with the information Commissioners Office (ICO) under the provisions of the Data Protection Act 1998.
 The Council takes its responsibilities under the Act very seriously.
 This notice provides details of how CBMDC collects and uses information about you.
 For more general information about how CBMDC uses your information, please refer to the general ‘Privacy Notice’ on CBMDC website.
 You can find this here: https://www.bradford.gov.uk/privacy-notice/

 Bradford Theatres is run and managed by Bradford Council.
 There are 4 venues which sit under the Bradford Theatres umbrella: the Alhambra Theatre, St George's Hall, The Studio and King's Hall and Winter Garden in Ilkley.

 You give us your information when you buy a ticket over the telephone or online from our website, sign up for one of our events, update your preferences on our website, or book a table in our restaurant.
 We also keep your details when you sign up to receive email from us.
 Bradford Theatres may collect some or all of the following information about you: